Nibezak/payflow-package/docs/core/reference/pricing.md

 ## Model Casting

-If you have your own models which you want to use price formatting for, Lunar has a cast class you can use.
+If you have your own models which you want to use price formatting for, Payflow has a cast class you can use.
 The only requirement is the column returns an `integer`.

 ```php